 More importantly, having proper communication over the radio will save your life.

 Learn to communicate properly.
-New students are shy to communicate or may not be confident.
+New students are shy to talk or may not be confident.

-But get out of your comfort zone and actually do the communication yourself.
+But get out of your comfort zone and do the conversation yourself.

-Practice will make you better and you will get used to communicating with the tower.
+Practice will improve you, and you will get used to communicating with the tower.

-If you fly to a busy airport you may get overwhelmed by all the information, but do not get nervous ask your air traffic controller to repeat.
+If you fly to a congested airport, you may get overwhelmed by all the information, but do not get nervous, ask your air traffic controller to repeat.

-Air traffic controllers their job is to keep the airspace safe for flying.
+The air traffic controller’s job is to keep the airspace safe for flying.

 So do not be nervous and practice using the radio to communicate.

-Take time and watch Youtube videos on how people communicate in the air and at the same time fly the aircraft.
+Take time and watch Youtube videos on how people communicate in the air and, simultaneously, fly the aircraft.

 4. Safe flying VFR altitudes.

-One of the worst student pilot mistakes is to not knowing what is the safe VFR flight altitude?
+One of the worst student pilot mistakes is not knowing the safe VFR flight altitude.

-For example, if you are heading westbound, then your altitude must be 4500 feet.
+For example, your altitude must be 4500 feet if you are heading westbound.

-Have you noticed how I did not use 2500 feet or 3500 feet for my example?
+Have you noticed I did not use 2500 or 3500 feet for my example?

-It is because this formula is only applicable if you are flying over 3000 feet above ground level.
+This formula applies only if you fly over 3000 feet above ground level.

 Many student pilots fail to remember this and do not follow the rules.

-This safe flying VFR altitude was made to keep VFR flying safer by separating the traffic.
+This safe VFR altitude ensures more reliable VFR flights by separating the traffic.

-So do not make the mistake of forgetting this rule as a student pilot.
+So do not mistake forgetting this rule as a student pilot.

 3. Overshooting the final.

 A perfect landing starts with a good traffic pattern.
-If you are too slow or too fast in your downwind it may result in confusion and a bad touchdown.
+If you are too slow or too fast in your downwind, it may result in confusion and a lousy touchdown.

 Most new student pilots tend to overshoot the final, which is normal.

-I said it is normal because as you will build hours you will experience more and more touch and go and you will learn how to not overshoot the final.
+It is typical because as you build hours, you will undergo numerous touch and go, learning how not to overshoot the final.

 Practice will make you perfect.

-However, a student pilot must remember about not overshooting the final from the first day of their flight.
+However, a student pilot must remember not to overshoot the final from the first day of their flight.

-Overshooting the final will cause to make so many corrections on final to align the aircraft with the runway and too quickly.
+Overshooting the final will cause us to make so many corrections on the final to align the aircraft with the runway too quickly.

-If your flight instructor is not satisfied, s/he will not release you for your first solo flight unless you improve your landings.
+If your flight instructor is unsatisfied, s/he will not release you for your first solo flight unless you improve your landings.

 So remember this always not to overshoot the final.